What mom burnout actually is.

 Where a companion fits in.

-Quest is built for the women who are holding everyone and have no one holding them.
-She's not a therapist, and she's not pretending to be your sister or your best friend.
-What she is, is a place to put the emotional load down for a few minutes.
-The five-minute conversation after the kids are in bed and before you collapse.
-The thing you couldn't say to your husband because he's also exhausted, and couldn't say to your mom because she's the one you're worried about.
+Quest is built for the mom who's running on empty, who holds everyone and has no one holding her.
+Eve, the companion inside Quest, is a nervous system companion, not a therapist, and she's not pretending to be your sister or your best friend.
+What she is, is a place to put it down for a few minutes.
+The conversation after the kids are finally asleep and before you collapse.
+The chance to be the one who gets heard for once, instead of the one doing all the giving.
+A way to bring a fried nervous system down a notch when there's no one else awake to ask.

-If you want the longer picture of what that looks like, read the full guide.
+If you want the longer picture of what that looks like, read the guide to a nervous system companion made for moms.

 Somewhere to put it down, even for ten minutes.